Accessibility statement

 Conformance status — meeting the accessibility standards

-Some parts of the initial version of the app may present barriers for some people.
-Work is being done to fix these issues and meet WCAG 2.2 at level AA.
+Some parts of this version of the app may present barriers for some people.
+Work is continuing to fix these issues and meet WCAG 2.2 at level AA.

 Govt.nz app current accessibility issues